ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 </center>
 </figure>

 We see here that the disparity between breakup rates gets a bit bigger.
 Namely, **a different-religion couple is 3% more likely to break up within a year than a same-religion couple**.
-It would be a bit hasty, armed with only this statistic, that religion is a larger factor in couple dissolution than race, and we will indeed see evidence to the contrary when we start building a predictive model in Part Three of this post.
+It would be a bit hasty, armed with only this statistic, to conclude that religion is a larger factor in couple dissolution than race, and we will indeed see evidence to the contrary when we start building a predictive model in Part Three of this post.

 Now, let's look at a form of dating that has gained popularity during the last few years: **online dating**.
 Indeed, the online dating phenomenon including dating sites like Match.com or OkCupid.com and mobile apps like the (in?)-famous Tinder, has taken the world by storm, introducing a totally new way to meet others.
 But, what does the data say about the stability of these relationships in the one-year horizon?